Protecting Your Team to Protect Revenue

 Not every regular is good for the business.

-Some spend money and create constant damage.
+Some spend money while creating constant damage.

 The issue is not one difficult guest.

-The guest at the bar who pours a cocktail onto a napkin sitting next to a lit votive.
+Think about the guest at the bar who pours a cocktail onto a napkin sitting next to a lit votive.

-Now the napkin catches fire, and the entire drink rail goes up.
+Suddenly, the napkin catches fire, and the entire drink rail goes up.

 The bartender has to react.